Malta Geography & Maps

 Malta, the largest of the islands, is hilly on the western side with steep cliffs dropping sheer into the sea.
 The land slopes toward the east and flattens near the shoreline, giving form to several bays and to the main harbours of Valletta and Sliema.
 The island of Malta is home to the country’s highest point, Ta’Zuta at 253 m (830 ft).
 It is also the island with the greatest population.

-Less than one-third the size of Malta, Gozo is quieter, more rustic and is characterised by its green countryside, rugged coast and attractive bays.
+Less than one-third the size of Malta, Gozo is quieter, more rustic and is characterized by its green countryside, rugged coast and attractive bays.

 Comino, the smallest of the main islands, lies between northern Malta and southern Gozo.
 It is ideal for water sports, especially snorkelling and diving.